Recipes

 4. Allow the mixture to sit for several hours (about 2-6 hours) while the moisture draws out.
 Stir occasionally.

 5. Stir the sauerkraut again and then place it in a large glass jar.
 Pack it down into the jar well using a sauerkraut tamper, your hands, or the end of a wide spoon.
 Pack well so that the liquid (aka brine) covers the contents.
-If the brine does not cover the contents, make additional 2% brine (1 ¼ teaspoons salt to 1 cup water) and add enough to the jar to cover all the cabbage.
+If the brine does not cover the contents, make an additional 2% brine (1 ¼ teaspoons salt to 1 cup water) and add enough to the jar to cover all the cabbage.

 6. Fold the reserved outer leaf of the cabbage and place it on top of the sauerkraut to help keep it below the brine.
 The salt in the brine prevents oxidation and the growth of molds.